open-telemetry/opentelemetry-dotnet/CONTRIBUTING.md

 * We are open to bot generated PRs or AI/LLM assisted PRs.
 Actually, we are using [dependabot](https://docs.github.com/en/code-security/dependabot/dependabot-security-updates/configuring-dependabot-security-updates) to automate the security updates.
-However, if you use bots to generate spams, we might close the PR right away with a warning, and if you keep doing so, we might block your user account.
+However, if you use bots to generate spam PRs (e.g. incorrect, noisy, non-improvements, unintelligible, trying to sell your product, etc.), we might close the PR right away with a warning, and if you keep doing so, we might block your user account.

 ### How to get pull requests merged